 8. Harry Styles

-The singer and actor has spoken publicly about his use of mushrooms, saying it helped him not only creatively, but to deal with anxiety.
+The singer and actor has been candid about his use of mushrooms, saying it helped him not only creatively, but to deal with anxiety.
 “There’s an after flow of some of that stuff where sometimes you take something, and then for 10 days after you’re like, ‘Don’t worry about it, everything’s going to be fine.’
 It’s stress-relieving in a sense.
 I think that that’s been a big part of this whole thing for me is I’m just trying to go through life being a little less worried about stuff.” he said.

 9. Joe Rogan